valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-google-app-engine.md

 You can set the path of your `appcfg.*` file in the _Update Path:_ field.
 If the file exists on the root of your repository, simply leave it blank.

-By default we search for an `app.yaml` file in the path you've set.
+By default we search for a `app.yml` file in the path you've set.
 If we find it we will use the `appcfg.py` script to upload your application.
 Otherwise we expect it to be a Java application and use `appcfg.sh`.

 #### Application URL